IBM/kube101/workshop/README.md

 [Lab 1](Lab1): This lab walks through creating and deploying a simple "guestbook" app written in Go as a net/http Server and accessing it.

 [Lab 2](Lab2): Builds on lab 1 to expand to a more resilient setup which can survive having containers fail and recover.
-Lab 2 will also walk through basic services you need to get started with Kubernetes and the IBM Cloud Container Service
+Lab 2 will also walk through basic services you need to get started with Kubernetes and the IBM Cloud Kubernetes Service

 [Lab 3](Lab3): Builds on lab 2 by increasing the capabilities of the deployed Guestbook application.
 This lab covers basic distributed application design and how kubernetes helps you use standard design practices.